-The JHM IRB staff and IRB members may review submissions to determine if projects are human research as defined above.
-Also, staff may advise investigators by telephone or email as to whether a project is human research as defined above and whether to submit an Application for JHM IRB review.
-Some projects, such as single case reports, research on de-identified human specimens, research on deceased individuals, and quality assurance/quality improvement projects that do not involve drugs or medical devices other than the use of an approved drug or medical device in the course of medical practice or data that will be submitted to or held for inspection by the FDA are not defined by the Organization as human subject research.
-Projects submitted as “human subjects research,” but which may qualify as exempt research under DHHS Regulations are reviewed to determine if the exempt criteria are met.
+IRB members or alternate members may review submissions to determine if projects are HSR as defined above.
+Additionally, OHSR regulatory staff may advise investigators by telephone or email as to whether a project is HSR as defined above and whether to submit an application for JHM IRB review.
+Some projects, such as single case reports, research on de-identified human specimens, research on deceased individuals, and quality assurance/quality improvement (QA/QI) projects* that do not involve drugs or medical devices other than the use of an approved drug or medical device in the course of medical practice or data that will be submitted to or held for inspection by the FDA, are not defined by the Organization as human subjects research.
+Projects submitted as HSR but which may qualify as exempt research under DHHS Regulations are reviewed to determine if the exempt criteria are met.
 See, Policy 101.1 (Organization Policy on Exempt Research) for the determination process and requirements.
-An activity that will involve information solely from deceased individuals is not defined as human subjects research.
-However, the PI must submit a HIPAA Form 5, “Representations Form for Research Involving Only Decedents’ Information” for acknowledgement of the proposal.
+An activity that will involve information solely from deceased individuals is not defined as HSR; however, the PI must submit a HIPAA Form 5, “Representations Form for Research Involving Only Decedents’ Information” for IRB acknowledgement of the proposal.

 Projects involving drugs or medical devices other than the use of an approved drug or medical device in the course of medical practice and projects whose data will be submitted to or held for inspection by the FDA will not be exempt from JHM IRB review UNLESS that use falls within the Emergency Use provisions of 21 CFR 56.102 (d): “Emergency use means the use of a test article on a human subject in a life-threatening situation in which no standard acceptable treatment is available, and in which there is not sufficient time to obtain IRB approval.”
+(Such uses require notification to the IRB within 5 working days [21 CFR 56.104]).
 All emergency use requests should follow Organization policy.